telosnetwork/telos-docs/docs/overview/technical-features.md

 The consensus mechanism of Delegated Proof of Stake (DPoS) achieves high transaction throughputs because DPOS does not need to wait for all the nodes to complete a transaction to achieve finality.
 This behavior results in faster confirmations and lower latency.

-The `EOS-VM` mentioned earlier, and all its blockchain-dedicated features and improvements add significant contribution to the overall performance of the Telos blockchain network and any EOSIO-based blockchain.
+The `EOS-VM` mentioned earlier, and all its blockchain-dedicated features and improvements add significant contribution to the overall performance of the Telos blockchain network and any Antelope-based blockchain.

 ## Programmable Economics and Governance